oliverkwebb/oliverkwebb.github.io/content/articles/ADT-Visual.md

 }
 ```

-The number of terms in a product type is equal to the product of the number of terms in the two combined types.
+The number of terms in a product type is equal to the **product** of the number of terms in the two combining types.

-The sum type is analogous to a tagged union, representing *either* one value or another.
+A sum type is analogous to a tagged union, representing *either* one value or another.

 ```rust
 enum Response {